Mankind Project Review

 With respect, Paul Lloyd Robson

 PS.
-If you are looking for an alternative to MKP, grounded in real world action and without the new age fluff, then check out Maniphesto Core.
+If you are looking for an alternative to MKP, grounded in accountability for real world action and without the new age fluff and daddy issues, then check out Maniphesto Core.

 Responses